cghael/search_stackoverflow/README.md

 # stacksearch

-Little service, that performs a search by given parameters through an external web service
+Little service, that performs a search by given parameters through API StackOverflow

 ## Usage